Eudonet SaaS General Terms and Conditions of Use

 “User” means a user authorised by the Administrator to access the Software in accordance with this Agreement.

-The purpose of these TOU is to set forth the terms and conditions of accessing the Services, as well as those relating to corrective maintenance of the Software during the subscription term and to Administrator phone support.
+The purpose of these TOU is to set forth the terms and conditions of accessing the Services, as well as those relating to corrective maintenance of the Software during the subscription term and to phone support for trained Administrators.

 - Creation of User accounts and corresponding user names (up to the number of Users provided in the Agreement);